Gerd Søraa

 Gerd Søraa (8 April 1934 – 8 March 2018) was a Norwegian writer and politician for the Liberal People's Party.

 She served in the position of deputy representative to the Norwegian Parliament from Sør-Trøndelag for the joint list of the Centre Party, the Christian Democratic Party, the Liberal Party and her own party during the term 1977–1981.

-In 1980 she became the first female party leader of the Liberal People's Party, and held this position to 1982.
+In 1980, she became the first female party leader of the Liberal People's Party, and held this position to 1982.

-As a writer she was the editor-in-chief for the newspapers Nidaros and Trønderbladet.
+As a writer, she was the editor-in-chief for the newspapers Nidaros and Trønderbladet.
 She authored two novels and books about local history.
-Søraa died a month before her 84th birthday, on March 8, 2018, possibly from natural causes.
+Søraa died at age 83, on March 8, 2018, possibly from natural causes.